AgentDS/CSCI-571/Notes/CSCI571-Notes.md

 - CORS allows allows many resources (e.g, fonts, JavaScript, etc.) on a web page to be requested across domains
 - **AJAX calls can use XMLHttpRequest across domains**
 - If the server does not allow the CORS request, the browser will deliver an error instead of the asked URL response.

+## Lec13 Web Service and REST

+Implementation of Web Services is roughly divided into three categories:

+- <u>Big Web Services</u> which involve XML messages that are communicated by the Simple Object Access Protocol (SOAP); the API is formally described using the Web Services Description Language (WSDL).
+These services are normally used for server to server communication, using additional protocols like XML Security and XML Encryption
+- <u>REST</u> (Representational State Transfer) *Services* which use HTTP methods PUT, GET, POST and DELETE
+- <u>Cloud Services</u> which provide cloud storage, application hosting, content delivery, and other hosting services

+__All three types of Web Services provide access through APIs.__

+### REST Service

+#### Introduction

+- REST service ca be used to access sites that perform the following function
+  - Web Search
+  - Geolocation
+  - Photo sharing
+  - Social Networking
+  - Mapping
+- Access is provided using one or both methods:
+  - __Direct URL__: return a response in one or more formats (XML, JSON, PHP)
+  - __Library-based APIs__: embedded in JavaScript, Java, C#, Object-C and others
+- Many of these services now require or include **OAuth user authentication**
+  - Oauth is a standard for clients to access server resources on behalf of a resource owner

+#### REST (Representational State Transfer)

+- REST is a style of software architecture for distributed hypermedia systems
+  - The World Wide Web is an example of REST
+- There are three fundamental aspects of the REST Design Pattern
+  - __client__, __servers__, __resources__
+  - Resources are typically represented as documents
+  - Systems that follow Fielding's REST principles are often referred to as **RESTful**

+#### REST vs Other Approaches

+- REST
+  - Software architectural style for distributed hypermedia systems like WWW
+  - Quickly gained popularity through its **simplicity**
+- SOAP
+  - Protocol for exchanging XML-based message, normally using HTTP
+  - Much more robust way to make requests, but more robust than most APIs need
+  - More **complicated** to use
+- XML-RPC
+  - RPC protocol with XML as a encoding and HTTP as a transport
+  - More complex than REST but much simpler than SOAP
+- JSON-RPC
+  - RPC protocol encoded in JSON instead of XML
+  - Very simple protocol (and very similar to XML-RPC)

+#### REST as Lightweight Web Services

+- a REST service is:
+  - Platform-independent
+  - Language-independent
+  - Standard-based (runs on top of HTTP)
+  - Can be used in the presence of **firewalls** (port80/443alwaysopen)
+- Like Web Services, REST offers no built-in security features, encryption, session management, QoS guarantees, etc. But also as with Web Services, these can be added by building on top of HTTP:
+  - For security, username/password tokens are often used
+  - For encryption, REST can be used on top of **HTTPS**(secure sockets)
+- REST *requests* rarely use XML
+- Newer REST Services use JSON in their responses

+### Cloud Service

+- Cloud Services covers a variety of hosting services:
+  - Application Hosting
+  - Backup and Storage
+  - Content Delivery
+  - E-commerce
+  - Media Hosting
+  - DNS Protection Services
+  - Consumer Cloud Storage
+- Access is provided using one or both of these methods:
+  - Dashboard
+  - Library-based APIs: embedded in Java, C#, Objective-C and other binary library formats